-- The second type are Directly Employed Labour (DEL) who work on the German economy for the British Forces in Germany.
+- The second type are Directly Employed Labour (DEL) who work on the German economy for the Forces in Germany.

 GEO LEC HR is responsible for policy and the coordination of pay related matters concerning Locally Employed Civilians (LEC).
 This also includes pay for Services Children's Schools.
 GEO LEC HR also works closely with the German Office for Defence Costs (Lohnstelle) in Soest which is itself part of the German Finance Ministry and the DBS Dependant Pay Team.

 The Lohnstelle processes DEL pay on behalf of the British Forces in Germany and makes the various deductions such as Income and Solidarity Tax as well as Health, Pension, Unemployment and Care Insurance.
 The Lohnstelle also liaises with other organisations on behalf of the Forces as required.

 Time sheets (BFG 24) and other supporting documents should be forwarded via the local GEO LEC HR department.
 The GEO LEC HR department will also advise on basic pay enquiries.

 Dependant Pay for staff working through GEO LEC HR is calculated by the DBS BFG Dependant Pay Team.
 National Insurance only is deducted where pay reaches or exceeds the UK Lower Earnings Limit.
 Please note that the Lower Earnings Limit as well as other UK related rates such as Statutory Sick and Statutory Maternity Pay may vary as the Euro rates paid here in Germany are based on the General Accounting Rate.

 You can view the current rates by visiting the DEP NI, Sick, Maternity page